d-rec/drec-origin/docs/error-codes/authentication.md

 ## Best Practices

-- **Secure Password Management**:
+### Secure Password Management

 - Use strong, unique passwords
 - Consider using a password manager
 - Never share your credentials

-- **Session Security**:
+### Session Security

 - Always log out from shared devices
 - Enable multi-factor authentication if available
 - Be cautious of phishing attempts

-- **Account Verification**:
+### Account Verification

 - Keep your contact information up to date
 - Complete all required verifications promptly
 - Contact support if you encounter verification issues

-- **Error Handling**:
+### Error Handling

 - Implement proper error handling in your application
 - Provide clear, user-friendly error messages
 - Log security-related errors for monitoring

 ## Related Documentation